DataDog/dd-trace-py/profiling/README.md

 profiling/results/prof_[scenario].svg
 ```

-You should see the results with `speedscope`:
+You can see the results with `speedscope`:

 ```
 docker-compose up speedscope